Devonics-Inc/fairino-moveit2/moveit-cobot-integration/README.md

-Now you can move into the configured-fr-ws/src subfolder and then copy the fairino5_v6_moveit2_config,fairino_description, fairino_hardware_v3_9_5, fairino_msgs  file from the original plugin into the src file
+Now you can move into the configured-fr-ws/src subfolder and then copy the fairino5_v6_moveit2_config,fairino_description, fairino_hardware_v3_9_5, fairino_msgs  file from the original plugin into the src subfolder

 ```bash
 # Go to the frcobot_ros2 repository